Sue Berry MBACP (Reg) Cert Sensorimotor Psychotherapist

 Member of European Society for Trauma and Dissociation (www.estd.org)

 Member of First Person Plural (www.firstpersonplural.org.uk)

-I am a Trustee of 'tag' - Trauma and Abuse Group (www.tag-uk.net) - tag is a charity that educates and promotes awareness of trauma, attachment and dissociation.
+I was a Trustee of 'tag' - Trauma and Abuse Group (www.tag-uk.net) - until it’s recent closure. tag was a successful charity that worked in collaboration with First Person Plural and ESTD-UK in educating and promoting awareness of trauma, attachment and dissociation.